-For the past five years, a team of URI students has competed in the International RoboBoat Competition, held each July in Virginia Beach, VA.
+For the past six years, a team of URI students has competed in the International RoboBoat Competition, held each July in Virginia Beach, VA.
 During the competition, student teams race autonomous surface vehicles (ASVs) of their own design through an aquatic obstacle course.
 This includes littoral area navigation, channel following, and autonomous docking.
 The competition provides an opportunity for students to develop skills in system engineering by accomplishing realistic missions with autonomous vehicles in the maritime environment.

-This year, the RamBoat team is embarking on an ambitious project to rebuild the entire boat, from the hulls up, in time for the competition.
-We are looking for 3 dedicated engineers to work alongside the current team of OCE, MCE, and ELE undergraduate and graduate students on mission critical software and electrical engineering projects.
+Last year, the RamBoat team completed an ambitious project to rebuild the entire boat, from the hulls up.
+This year we hope to build on that momentum and extensively test the boat in the field throughout the Fall and Spring semesters.
+We are looking for 4 dedicated engineers to work alongside the current team of OCE, MCE, and ELE undergraduate and graduate students on mission critical software and electrical engineering projects.